aboayman-oss/Sakr-Store/PRODUCTS_JSON_GUIDE.md

 | `stock` | Inventory | Availability, validation |
 | `isNew` | Featured flag | Badges, Featured filter |

 **Key Takeaway:** Maintain data integrity in this file - all store functionality depends on it being properly structured and up-to-date.
+Performance optimizations work transparently without requiring any changes to your product data.